andrewzm/deepspat-website/content/_index.md

 banner:
-  title : "Deep Learning for Spatial and <br> Spatio-Temporal Statistics" image : "images/statsgpu.png" content : "Webpage on work done at the University of Wollongong, Australia, since 2018 on the application of deep learning models to spatial and spatio-temporal statistical models, mostly funded by Australian Research Council (ARC) Discovery Early Career Research Award (DECRA) DE180100203 awarded to Andrew Zammit-Mangion."
+  title : "Deep Learning for Spatial and <br> Spatio-Temporal Statistics" image : "images/statsgpu.png" content : "Webpage on work done at the University of Wollongong, Australia, since 2018, on the application of deep learning models to spatial and spatio-temporal statistical models.
+This work was in large part funded by the Australian Research Council (ARC) Discovery Early Career Research Award (DECRA) DE180100203 awarded to Andrew Zammit-Mangion."
 #  button:
 #    enable : true
 #    label : "Contact Us"